-You will notice an increased security presence at the Royal Opera House and we will take time to search all bags on entry.
-You can help us to make sure that this has as little impact on your visit as possible by doing the following:
+If you are attending a performance or event at the Royal Opera House we may need to search your bags on entry.
+You can help us make this as quick as possible by doing the following:

 Where to go and opening times

 If you are having trouble booking online, visit our Help page for user guides and FAQs.

 You can also book from our Box Office located by our café inside the Ground Floor Foyer.
 We would recommend using the Piazza entrance, especially if you wish to queue before 10am.

 Ticket collection is also from our Box Office inside the Ground Floor Foyer.

 Box Office telephone lines on +44 (0)20 7304 4000 are open 10am – 8pm Monday to Saturday.

 Sundays and public holidays Our Box Office opens two hours before the start of a performance or an event.
 Our telephone lines remain closed on Sundays and public holidays, but you can email us at BoxOffice@roh.org.uk (monitored two hours before a performance or event).

 Details of when booking opens for each production is available on the relevant production page.